misho-kr/scripts-and-tools/ansible/create-coreos-cluster/README.md

 CoreOS cluster on KVM
 =====================

-[Ansible playbook](http://docs.ansible.com/playbooks.html) to create a cluster of [CoreOS](https://coreos.com) servers running on KVM virtual machines.
+[Ansible playbook](http://docs.ansible.com/playbooks.html) to create a cluster of [CoreOS](https://coreos.com) servers running on [KVM](http://www.linux-kvm.org) virtual machines.

-* [CoreOS](https://coreos.com) is a minimal Linux distribution designed for deployments in cloud infrastructure projects
+### Motivation

+_CoreOS_ can be installed on various platforms hosted by cloud providers or on your computer.
+In the latter case [Vagrant](http://www.vagrantup.com) is a popular method to [Start a cluster](https://coreos.com/docs/running-coreos/platforms/vagrant) using [VirtualBox](https://www.virtualbox.org).

+This playbook was created for two reasons:

-* [KVM](http://www.linux-kvm.org) is a popular hypervisor for running virtual machines
+* Provision cluster with another popular hypervisor -- KVM
+* Enable custom options in the provisioning process, particularly to use LVM partitions for the VM images
+* Post-installation configuration to setup etcd instances on all VMs

 ### Quick start

-Creating a cluster of CoreOS machines is as easy as choosing the desired number of machines in the cluster and running one command.
-The playbook will download stable CoreOS image from the official site, create 3 (by default) KVM virtual machines and bring up the cluster.
+Creating the cluster is as easy as choosing the desired number of machines in the cluster and running the playbook.
+It will download stable CoreOS image from the official site, create N (default 3) KVM virtual machines and boot up the cluster.

 ```bash
 $ git clone https://github.com/misho-kr/scripts-and-tools